Knockcroghery: Knockcroghery Fair

 Knockcroghery fair was traditionally held in late August and late October of each year.
-The October sheep fair remained popular throughout the 19th century, with 12,000 sheep for sale in 1860.
+The October sheep fair remained popular throughout the 19th century, with 14,625 sheep for sale in 1841 and approximately 12,000 in 1860.
+It was generally a two-day event, with the first day confined to sheep, and cattle sold on the second day.

 The fair green was on a gentle hill in the centre of the village.
 The lower end now forms the village green and the higher end is now the Greenhills housing estate.
-The fair ceased during the mid-20th century but was revived in 1993 as an annual festival held on the third weekend of September, incorporating a funfair, sheep fair and events.
+The fair ceased during the 1970s but was revived in 1992 as an annual festival held on the third weekend of September, incorporating a funfair, sheep fair and events.
 The revived fair continued each year until 2013.

 Galey Bay Regatta

-The Galey Bay Regatta, an annual yachting regatta, was held from 1872 until 1913 by the Lords Crofton, who owned a boathouse on Galey Bay of Lough Ree adjoining Galey castle.
+The Galey Bay Regatta, an annual yachting regatta, was held from 1872 until 1913 by the Lords Crofton, who constructed a boathouse on Galey Bay of Lough Ree adjoining Galey castle in 1881.
 Many visiting houseboats were anchored in the bay during the regatta.
 The yachts varied from 25-ton cutters to 18-foot spritsail lake boats.
 The regattas were the idea of Edward Crofton and his brother Alfred.
 After most of the lands had been sold to the adjoining farmers, the Croftons left the area and the regattas were no more.
 The Croftons were supported in organising the regattas by enthusiasts who came both from Lough Ree Yacht Club and Lough Derg.
 Lord Crofton was always the chairman of the organising committee.

+Galey Castle dances

+In the early 20th century, a wooden floor was installed in the boathouse at Galey Castle, approximately two metres above the level of the water below.
+Dances were held regularly in this boathouse, which were reputed to last "all day and all night", despite the prevailing laws at the time.
+In August 1932, while a dance was taking place, the aging floor began to give way.
+The dancefloor was prevented from falling completely into the water below by the presence of a cart underneath it.
+The dancers present were able to climb up to the door and make their escape.